IFE-Fiware/common_components/README.md

 account need to be placed in namespace with a name ending with `iaa`.
 If you require other namespace naming convention then the role need to be modified with correct namespaces names. `dev-policy` is a policy name defined in pt 6.

-IMPORTANT
-Steps 1-7 need to be executed only once , if given role, policy, already exists in vault, then there is no need of configuring them again.
+> **⚠️** *Steps 1-7 need to be executed only once , if given role, policy, already exists in vault, then there is no need of configuring them again.*

 ### Secret for Signer